-- A personal statement (1-2 page) that indicates: - The reason for the student's interest in graduate study - A discussion of previous research experience and/or industrial experience - The student's area(s) of research interest and a list of faculty with whom they would like to work - The student's ultimate career objectives.
+- Three letters of recommendation from individuals acquainted with the student and their academic work or from employers or others who have had a supervisory relationship with the applicant and are able to assess the applicant's potential for success in graduate studies. - A personal statement (1-2 page) that indicates: - o The reason for the student's interest in graduate study - o A discussion of previous research experience and/or industrial experience o The student's area(s) of research interest and a list of faculty with whom they would like to work - o The student's ultimate career objectives.